dklevakin/ai-map/README.md

 - Search filtering across categories, groups, and services.
 - Accessible list/accordion mode for mobile and assistive technologies.
 - Detail panel with localized copy, tags, and actionable resource links.
+- Hero quick navigation with icon-accented skip links to the catalog, resource panel, and footer.

 ## License